M2-0922/web-dev-ii/week2/assignments/javaScript-test.md

  - Arrow Function
  - classes

 ###### 3- What is the difference between let and const?

-let can be re-asigned, but only in the block scope situation. const is the variable that cannot be re-asigned.
+let is a variable can be re-asigned.
+But it can be used in only the block scope situation. const is the variable that cannot be re-asigned.

 ###### 4- How do you access object values?
 Give 3 examples